qingwanceceliacheng/qingwanceceliacheng.github.io/_projects/5_project.md

 2 hours

 ### Overview
-This workshop explores how generative AI can influence creative problem-solving in sustainability education.
-Students will design two educational board games on textile waste - one entirely through human brainstorming and one with AI assistance - while applying the design thinking framework.
+This workshop explored how generative AI can influence creative problem-solving in sustainability education.
+Students designed two educational board games on textile waste - one entirely through human brainstorming and one with ChatGPT assistance - while applying the design thinking framework (Empathy, Define, Ideate, Prototype, Test).

 ### Structure
-Round 1 – Human-Only Design (~40 minutes)
+**Round 1 – Human-Only Design (~40 minutes)**

 Students work in small teams to design an educational board game on textile waste.

 They use the design thinking framework (Empathize → Define → Ideate → Prototype → Test) relying only on their own creativity, research knowledge, and collaboration.

-Round 2 – AI-Assisted Design (~40 minutes)
+**Round 2 – AI-Assisted Design (~40 minutes)**

 Students redesign or create a new educational board game on textile waste.